commercialhaskell/stack/doc/commands/build_command.md

 nothing on the standard input stream (`stdin`).
 Pass this flag to override that specification and allow the executable to receive input on that stream.
-If you pass `--no-tests-allow-stdin` and the executable seeks input on the standard input stream, an exception will be thown.
+If you pass `--no-tests-allow-stdin` and the executable seeks input on the standard input stream, an exception will be thrown.

+### `--[no]-semaphore` flag

+Default: Disabled

+Uses the semaphore feature in Cabal/GHC to build multiple modules from the same package in parallel. (see GHC's documentation on `-jsem`)

 ## Examples